-Bali is an Indonesian Island that is often times spoken about it’s beautiful beaches, delicious food and beautiful sites.
+Bali is an Indonesian island that is oftentimes spoken about for its beautiful beaches, delicious food, and beautiful sites.

-This island is rich in spirit and in culture, but most do not know about the incredible New Year’s celebrations that happen here.
+This island is rich in spirit and culture, but most do not know about the incredible New Year’s celebrations.

 The Balinese New Year is a six-day celebration in March, with Nyepi- the silent day being the third and most notable day.